prashantvermaiiitb/react-flux-boiler-plate/README.md

 Simple React Flux Boiler plate to understand the concept for the Flux architecture.

-App is simple where on the button click we are generating the random number and what is getting generated is being appened in the UI with '/' separated.
+App is simple where on the button click we are generating the random number and what is getting generated is being append in the UI with '/' separated.

 Concepts that we learn here is the flow of the data among the components.